haganbmj/mtg-proxy-site/README.md

 ### Developer Notes

 - This project is intended to be deployed statically and uses a minimal list of cards bundled with the distributables.
-- Use `npm run cards` to build the card list using locally stored data, or `npm run cards-update` to force fetching an updated list from Scryfall.
+- Use `npm run cards` to build the card list using locally stored data, or `npm run cards:update` to force fetching an updated list from Scryfall.

 ### Known Issues